conan-io/conan-center-index/docs/adding_packages/build_and_package.md

   * `tools.build:sharedlinklags`
   * `tools.build:exelinkflags`

+* `tools.build:jobs` conf from profile should be honored, except if it leads to race conditions.

 ## Package

 * CMake config files must be removed (they will be generated for consumers by `cmake_find_package`, `cmake_find_package_multi`, or `CMakeDeps` generators).
 Use `rmdir(self, os.path.join(self.package_folder, "lib", "cmake"))` or `rm(self, "*.cmake", os.path.join(self.package_folder, "lib"))`.